Dear Colleagues and Friends,

 UNESCO Chairs serve as prime vehicles for building higher institutions’ capacity in specific areas of scholarship through exchange, collaboration, knowledge transfer and sharing in the spirit of international solidarity.
 Through this particular Chair, we aim to form a proactive research program that functions as a leading ‘think tank’ on all issues pertaining to cultural diversity and social justice.
 The Chair aims to act as a key bridge builder between researchers, civil society organisations and policy makers, both nationally and internationally.

-UNESCO seeks to promote the values of tolerance and understanding through dialogue, in the pursuit of peace and human development.
-Recognition of diversity and social justice constitute the foundation upon which such goals are to be conceptualized, pursued and achieved.
-The work of this Chair will be underpinned by a vision of culture as a key tool (a genuine fourth pillar) for sustainable development and as a conduit for achieving ethical engagement with and solidarity between various communities and cultures.
+UNESCO promote the values of tolerance and understanding through dialogue, in the pursuit of peace and human development.
+Recognition of diversity and social justice constitute the foundation upon which such goals are conceptualized, pursued and achieved.
+The work of this Chair is underpinned by a vision of culture as a key tool (a genuine fourth pillar) for sustainable development and as a conduit for achieving ethical engagement with and solidarity between various communities and cultures.